 How many sessions of manual lymph drainage/post-op massage do I need after my procedure?

-I typically see patients 2-3 times in the first 2-4 weeks after their procedure, followed by 1-2 times per week as needed going forward.
+We typically see patients 2-3 times in the first 2-4 weeks after their procedure, followed by 1-2 times per week as needed going forward.

 My post-op instructions require me to avoid certain positions ( ie-sitting/laying) for a period of time.
 Are you still able to massage me?